nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The above diagram shows the sequence diagram of the addition of an item.

-The user starts by typing an add command.
-The example used in the diagram above is the addition of an item with the index `1`, based on the list when the user types the `list` command.
+The user starts by typing a delete command.
+The example used in the diagram above is the deletion of an item with the index `1`, based on the list when the user types the `list` command.

-1. The `run()` method within `InvMgr` calls the static method `parse()` in the `Parser` class, providing the entire string of input entered by the user.
+1. The `run()` method within `InvMgr` calls the static method `parse()` in the `InputParser` class, providing the entire string of input entered by the user.
-2. Within `parse()`, the string is identified to start with the word `delete`, and executes the code within the case.
-The case finds the index of the item by splitting the string and indexing it.
+2. Within `parse()`, the string is first split into 2 parts, the command word and the arguments.
+The command word is identified to be `delete`, and executes the code within the case.
+The case calls the `parse()` method in `DeleteCommandParser`.
+3. Within `DeleteCommandParser.parse()`, the argument is a number that is taken through a check to see if the number is a positive integer.
+This is done so by calling `ParserUtils.parseIndex()`.
-3. `parse()` generates a new `AddCommand` using the index which is returned to the `run()` method.
+4. If the argument is valid, `parse()` generates a new `DeleteCommand` using the index which is returned to the `run()` method.
-4. The `run()` method calls on the `execute()` function in the `DeleteCommand` which will delete the item with that index from the `ItemList` using its `removeItem()` method.
+5. The `run()` method calls on the `execute()` function in the `DeleteCommand` which will delete the item with that index from the `ItemList` using its `removeItem()` method.
+6. If the argument is an invalid index beyond the range of the inventory list, an exception will be thrown.
-5. `DeleteCommand` will converse with `Ui` to show a message that the item has been removed.
+7. `DeleteCommand` will converse with `Ui` to show a message that the item has been removed.
 In this case, the item to add will be printed as the name of the item, followed by " has been deleted.".

 ### List Command